scomup/EasyGaussianSplatting/docs/backward.md

  \tau_{ij} = \prod^{i-1}_{k=1} (1 - \alpha_{kj}^{\prime})
 $$

-The above equation can be written in the following iterative way.
+The above equation can be re-written in the following iterative way.

-Where N represents the number of 3D Gaussians and $\gamma_{i,j}$ represents the current color by considering 3D Gaussians from i to N.
+Where N represents the number of 3D Gaussians and $\gamma_{i,j}$ represents the current color by considering 3D Gaussians from i to N (the farthest one).

 $$
 \begin{aligned}